opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

    **You must set a merchant ID first.**
    You can obtain your merchant ID in the Adyen Dashboard.

      a.)
 Note down the ``accountId`` and the ``accountGroupId``.
-These two values identify the merchant account group, and can be found in the top left of your merchant configuration.
+These two values identify the merchant account group, which can be found in the top left of your merchant configuration.

    b.)
 In the **General configuration** tab, set the Merchant ID of the Payment account using the value retrieved in Adyen.